 Cardiovascular and Pulmonary Physical Therapy Residency Program

-Goal 1: Promote the specialty of cardiovascular and pulmonary rehab within the practice of Physical Therapy in the VA system that aligns and contributes to the mission and vision of the VA and the UW PT Program.
+Goal 1: Promote the professional advancement of the Cardiovascular and Pulmonary Clinical Specialty that aligns with the mission and vision of the Madison VA and the University of Wisconsin-Madison DPT Program.

-Goal 2: Offer a diverse learning curriculum that promotes and expedites advanced clinical competence in cardiovascular and pulmonary physical therapy.
+Goal 2: Provide a diverse learning curriculum that facilitates advanced clinical competence in Cardiovascular and Pulmonary Physical Therapy.

-Goal 1: Acquire the appropriate knowledge base, clinical skills, and breadth of experience in cardiovascular and pulmonary therapy commensurate with that of a board-certified specialist to support the mission of the APTA.
+Goal 1: Acquire appropriate knowledge, clinical skills, and breadth of experience in Cardiovascular and Pulmonary Physical Therapy to obtain APTA board-certified clinical specialist certification.

-Goal 2: Refine knowledge of a wide variety of cardiovascular and pulmonary conditions to allow for the development of safe, efficacious, and individualized care plans.
+Goal 2: Provide exposure to a wide variety of cardiovascular and pulmonary conditions promoting the development of safe, effective, and individualized care plans.

-Goal 6: Participate in didactic instruction, laboratory exploration, patient education, and independent study.
+Goal 3: Promote professional development through participation in research, didactic instruction, laboratory exploration, patient education, and independent study.

-Credentialing: The Madison VA Cardiovascular and Pulmonary PT Residency is fully accredited through the American Boar of Physical Therapy Residency and Fellowship Education (ABPTRFE).
+Credentialing: The Madison VA Cardiovascular and Pulmonary Physical Therapy Residency is fully accredited through the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE).

 Length of Program: 12 months

-Program Start Date: The second Monday of August each year
+Program Start Date: Annually on the second Monday of July

 Tuition: There is no fee for residents to enroll in the Madison VA PT Residency.